The Last of the Australians

-The Last of the Australians was an Australian sitcom that was broadcast on the Nine Network in 1975 and 1976.
+The Last of the Australians is an Australian sitcom that was broadcast on the Nine Network in 1975 and 1976.
 The show is about an irascible father and his frustrations with everyday life.

 The comedy series was produced by Crawford Productions in two series of 13 episodes each.
 It was ostensibly based on Alan Seymour's play The One Day of the Year, albeit with only a superficial similarity to the earlier work.
 The character of Alf was renamed 'Ted' for the show (use of the original name would have drawn comparisons with Alf Garnett who was a popular and famous character at the time) and the character of Hughie was renamed 'Gary'.
 'Jan', played by Noelene Brown in one episode, is unconnected to the character of the same name in the original play.
 The original play is set in Sydney, but like most Crawfords shows the series is set in Melbourne and Ted's support of Collingwood is a major aspect of the show.

 Richard Hibbard left the show after the first series when he became a Hare Krishna devotee.
 He was replaced by Stephen Thomas.